bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

   }
 }
 ```

-Using `Canvas2d`, it was trivial to make the clock color mode aware as the current color mode is made available within the
-callback.
-You can click this color mode button ${.components.widgets.button.ColorModeButton} to observe the results
-yourself.

 Despite being easy to use, the canvas widget is extremely powerful, and you could use it to create dynamic effects,
 full screen backgrounds, or even games.